gingasan/gingasan.github.io/_pages/about.md

   - /about.html
 ---

-Hey guys, this is (伍鸿秋) Hongqiu Wu.
+Hey guys, this is 伍鸿秋 (Hongqiu Wu).
 I am now a PhD student in Deptment of CS, Shanghai Jiao Tong University.
 My research interest is AI for games, world modeling, and error correction.

-==
+I am currently working as a research intern at miHoYo.
+I love playing games and wanna be a amateur game developer.
+My favorite games include Assassin's Creed, Three Kingdoms, Marvel's Spider-Man, Arknights, etc.

+---

 We developed LLM-based interactive drama.